theaayushstha1/COSC_352_FALL_2025/justice_thomson/project5/README.md

 The script will build the Docker image and run the container, producing either stdout or files as specified.

 ## Data Format Explanation
 When using `--output=csv` or `--output=json`, the program outputs the aggregated data from the two questions instead of the raw entries.
-This was chosen to provide summarized insights in a standardized, machine-readable way suitable for aggregation into reports, as hinted in the project guidelines.
+This was chosen to provide summarized insights in a standardized, machine-readable way suitable for aggregation into reports.
 The format focuses on the key results for easy combination with other datasets.

 ### CSV Format (data.csv)
 - Structured as two sections separated by a blank line: